 About the Institute for Cultural Evolution

-Founded in 2013 as a 501c3 nonprofit organization, the Institute’s political position is neither left, nor right, nor centrist.
+The Institute’s political position is neither left, nor right, nor centrist.
 We don’t undertake lobbying efforts or back political candidates, and we’re not associated with any political party.
-By remaining politically independent, the Institute is able to synthesize and harmonize the values and positive goals of all sides.
+The Institute’s essential value proposition is based on an approach to social challenges known as the developmental or integral perspective.
+This emerging perspective seeks higher ground and works to synthesize and harmonize the values and positive goals of all sides.
 The strategies we use to widen perspectives and integrate politically opposed viewpoints are new and unique.
-Our methods are based on fresh insights into how worldviews form and how human culture evolves.
+Our methods are based on integral philosophy’s fresh insights into how worldviews form and how human culture evolves.

 Positive Comments from Noteworthy People: